RingoKam/XlsxCompareTool/README.md

-# excel-compare
+# Excel Compare tool

 > compare excel file with ease.
+Works with .csv and .xlsx

 #### Build Setup